nonstickcode/openai-tts/development-README.md

 project in firebase budget set to $10 adjust in firebase if needed, apple card is linked to payment

 This project is working, just enter "node index.js" in terminal and it gets audio for input entered

+if cloning repo you need to add .env file with OPENAI_API_KEY=   with API Key for openai pasted in after =

+and also ./config/chad-bot-tts-storage-firebase-adminsdk.json     containing the json key from firebase